 The main takeaway is that shapewear should not be worn by anyone on a daily basis.
 It should only be worn occasionally.
 But for those with incontinence, whether bladder or bowel, it’s best to avoid shapewear altogether.

 Suffering from incontinence?
 There is help.
-Contact us or call our discreet, dedicated Medical Concierge at 800-771-1953.
+Contact our team in Middle Tennessee or call our discreet, dedicated Medical Concierge at 800-771-1953.